Childhood and Youth

 Meet the team

-A warm welcome from the Childhood and Youth Higher Education team at University Centre South Devon.
+A warm welcome from the Childhood and Youth Higher Education team at South Devon University Centre.
 Our programmes focus on children and young people in a range of settings that include education, community, social care and youth justice.
 Our team are passionate about making a difference to the lives of children, young people and families.
 We possess a wealth of research and professional experience and expertise in a variety of sectors including education, youth and community, social work, youth justice and crime investigation.
 Our team challenges, inspires and motivates professionals and practitioners of the future, using current academic research, industry connections and evidence-informed approaches.

 Sabrina Connolly BA (Hons)